adelkesc/exercises_03/README.md

 ## Exercise 3, Extension methods

 Create an extension method for the `List` class that returns a random item from the list.
+The extension method should work on lists of any type.

 Create another extension method for the `List` class that shuffles the list.